 Few services, including Retently NPS, will allow you to sort customer feedback in theme buckets so it’s easier to filter them and close the feedback loop with all the responses from the same category.

 Here’s a simple way to check whether or not a customer’s feedback still belongs in your NPS dashboard.
 Ask yourself, “Is there still a solution to this issue?
 If so, can I implement it, or has it already been done?”

 This simple question can tell you all you need to know about whether or not the feedback reporting an issue is worth paying attention to.
 If you’ve solved the problem, it’s time to dismiss it in your current NPS score.
 If the feedback refers to a problem that’s already been solved by another member of your team, it should be disconsidered.

-If this is the case, close the loop by letting the customer know their problem has already been solved, and point them towards the solution.
-After you’ve closed the loop, dismiss their feedback — it’s not fair to your business to let outdated feedback affect your current Net Promoter Score.
+If this is the case, close the loop by letting the customer know their problem has already been solved and point them toward the solution.
+After you close the loop, dismiss their feedback — it’s unfair to your business to let outdated feedback affect your current Net Promoter Score.
 Instead, send them another survey and see how their satisfaction level changed.

-There is also a situation when a customer gave you a Detractor score but left before you have implemented a fix or solution for his trouble.
-Technically, you have closed the feedback loop and your customer’s satisfaction should have increased.
-In reality, the customer that left will not receive another survey and hopefully give a better score.
-To solve this situation, some NPS products provide a schedule to automatically mark a response as expired, after a specific, configurable period of time, if no new responses are given by that customer.
+There is also a situation when a customer gives you a Detractor score but leaves before you have implemented a fix or solution for his trouble.
+Technically, you have closed the feedback loop, and your customer’s satisfaction should have increased.
+In reality, the customer who left will not receive another survey and hopefully give a better score.
+To address this situation, some NPS products provide a schedule to automatically mark a response as expired after a specific, configurable period of time, if that customer gives no new responses.